umccr/ica-ica-lazy/README.md

 - [ ] Would you like traverse gds as if it were just like a standard POSIX filesystem instead?

-- [ ] Would like be in two ica project contexts in separate terminals simultaneously?
+- [ ] Would you like to be in two ica project contexts in separate terminals simultaneously?

 Yes?
 You've come to the right place!